CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

 The Parse action is used to get the parsed output of a command.
 To verify the parsed output that contains a specific information, you pass a string representation of a dictionary (see below) under either the 'include' or 'exclude key.

-The last key would be the expected value.
-Here under 'include' the value of this key ([IOS-XE]), and under 'exclude' ([THIS OS DOESNT EXIST]) are expected values.
-If you provide [(.*)] as key it returns the entire {key: value} pairs that following the last key behind [(.*)].
+The last key in the string representation is the expected value.
+Here under 'include' the value of key ([IOS-XE]), and under 'exclude' ([THIS OS DOESNT EXIST]) are expected values.
+If you provide ([(.*)]) as key it returns the entire {key: value} pairs that following the last key behind ([(.*)]) and in this case ([version][version_short]).

 It is also possible to receive the output of an specific key within the parsed keywords using 'keys' keyword. and verify the value using 'output' key.
 You can assign a 'value' for verification.

-You also have the liberty of chosing your own opeartion (when validating numerical values) from the following list of operators {=, >=, <=, <, >, !=}.
+You also have the liberty of chosing an opeartion with regards to validating the your output.
+When validating numerical values the operators should be from the following list {=, >=, <=, <, >, !=}.
 For any other data-type you can check whether the expected ouput is equal or not equal the result.
-The 'ouput' key is optional and without it the parse action would still provide appropriate response.
 The defualt operation key is [=].

+The 'ouput' key is optional and without it the parse action would still provide appropriate responses.

 .. code-block:: YAML